A couple looking at a window, potentially contemplating real estate views or assessing a property.

 Your Lender May Not Need To Verify Your Income Or Credit Score

-There are two types of FHA Streamline Refinance loans.
+The FHA Streamline Refinance comes in two forms.
 The type you qualify for determines whether your lender will require income verification and a credit check.
-Let’s take a look at the two streamline refinancing options:
+Let’s take a look at the two Streamline refinancing options.

-• Credit-qualifying streamline refinance: This type of streamline refinancing requires you to provide income documentation.
+This type of Streamline refinancing requires you to provide income documentation.
 It also requires the lender to perform a credit check and calculate your debt-to-income ratio (DTI).
 If your refinance happens to remove a borrower from the mortgage, you fall into this type of refinance.

-• Non-credit qualifying streamline refinance: With this type of refinancing, your lender still checks your credit, but they consider fewer factors within your credit report.
+With this type of refinancing, your lender still checks your credit, but they consider fewer factors within your credit report.
 For a non-credit qualifying refinance, your lender may not need to verify your income.
-This makes for a faster, easier approval process.
+This makes the approval process faster and easier.

 You May Not Need A Home Appraisal

 A home appraisal is an unbiased and professional determination of the fair market value of the home.
-However, FHA Streamlines generally don’t require an appraisal of the home because the loan amount is determined by what you owe on your existing FHA loan instead of the current home value or loan-to-value ratio (LTV).
+However, FHA Streamlines generally don’t require an appraisal of the home.
+Instead, the loan amount is determined by what you owe on your existing FHA loan instead of the current home value or loan-to-value ratio (LTV).

 You Can Typically Close Sooner

-Because you’re not required to provide as much documentation – and because a home appraisal isn’t usually required – the underwriting process is faster, which means you can close on your streamline refinance sooner.
+Because you’re not required to provide as much documentation – and because a home appraisal isn’t usually required – the underwriting process is faster.
+The upshot is that your Streamline Refinance can close even sooner.

 Take the first step toward the right mortgage.